fermyon/developer/content/wasm-functions/faq.md

 ## Quota Limits

-> > Limits are subject to change as part of public preview.
-If you're interested in higher limits, please [contact us](https://www.fermyon.com/contact) for assistance.
+> > If you're interested in higher limits, please [contact us](https://www.fermyon.com/contact) for assistance.

 | All limits can be increased on request | Default Limit |
 | -------------------------------------- | ------------- |